 In their stories the Inuits tell of killing and eating whales, walruses, seals and one another also, but not growing cabbage.
-The way of living derives from the conditions on Greenland earlier.
-There were no greenhouses on Greenland back then, for example.
+The way of living derives from the conditions in the Arctic regions earlier.
+There were probably no greenhouses there back then, for example.

 What we encounter in their tales includes fugitives who resort to magic to get rid of a stalking whale, and a traveller who has been away from earth for what seems an hour, and later finds that years of earthly time had passed when he returns.

 Spirit gifts are made subject to some condition of restraint: "Choose only one and no more."